Governance & Accountability

 We have several committees, each of which covers a specific part of our strategy and ensures our services are safe and well led.
 These are accountable to our Board for delivering these objectives.
 Each committee includes a designated member of the executive team who is responsible to the chair for delivering the goals within the organisation.

 Sustainability committee: Works with our partners on delivering a single point of access to services to make it easier for people to get the right care at the right time, makes sure we make the most of digital technology to free-up our staff to provide care and support, and ensures our staff have the right skills and equipment to care for people in their own community.
-Dan O’Toole is the executive lead for this committee.
+Dave Killoran is the executive lead for this committee.

-Michelle Thomas, director of transformation and deputy chief executive
+Michelle Thomas, acting chief executive

-Geoff Baines, director of safety and quality
+Geoff Baines, deputy chief executive and director of safety and quality

-Dr Michael Cooper, medical director
+Dr Arasu Kuppuswamy, medical director

 Dawn Slater, director of people and professionalism